647: Circumcise Matters Edition

 And if you ever need a quick and easy way to prove that to somebody, just point to the various ways that the definition of white has shifted over time.

 And of course, we know exactly how white was defined over time because it's burned into the judicial record.
+Until 1965, America still had racial quotas on immigration.

+I'm sorry, America still admitted to having racial quotas on immigration.
 And so when people were applying for citizenship, the courts would often have to adjudicate their whiteness.

 That's how we know that, for example, 100 years ago, Jewish people weren't considered white by American courts.

 50 years further back, and Italians didn't make the cut.
+Too swarthy.

 50 years further back than that, Irish people weren't considered white.
+Probably wasn't the swarthiness.

 The same with Russians, Polish people, Greeks, and Eastern Europeans in general.
+All were deemed non-white by 19th century U.S.

 immigration policy.

-Now think about that list for a second.
+Now, think about that list for a second.
+What's determining whiteness here?

-Obviously it's not how pale their skin is.
+Obviously, it's not how pale their skin is.
+We're leaving out the Irish.

-If you read the court documents of the date, they'll tell you it's about how assimilatable they are, but assimilatable to what exactly.
+If you read the court documents of the date, they'll tell you it's about how assimilatable they are, but assimilatable to what exactly?

-Now of course the list of countries gives away the game as much as it did with Trump's Muslim ban, doesn't it?
+Now, of course, the list of countries gives away the game as much as it did with Trump's Muslim ban, doesn't it?

 We've got the strictly religious category of Jewish people excluded regardless of their nation of origin.
+And then you've got a list of primarily Catholic and Eastern Orthodox countries.

-You add to this the ban or near total ban on all of the people from societies that we still don't consider white, and you've basically excluded everybody on earth who isn't Protestant.
+You add to this the ban or near-total ban on all of the people from societies that we still don't consider white, and you've basically excluded everybody on earth who isn't Protestant.

 It's right there in the court records.

-If you go and you look at the seminal cases in immigration courts at the time, you see the court opinions openly discussing a person's religion and how it will affect their ability to assimilate into American culture.
+If you go and you look at the seminal cases in immigration courts at the time, you see the court opinions openly discussing a person's religion religion and how it will affect their ability to assimilate into American culture.

 And you'll find that Protestant Christianity, while not sufficient to earn somebody membership in the whiteness club, was often enough to exclude them with its absence.

 Thus, it is impossible to talk about white supremacy without talking about Christian supremacy.
+It's not even enough to say the two concepts are intertwined.

 They are two terms for the same fucking thing.

 The justification they used for scientific racism back in the day all revolved around the accomplishments of Christendom.
+Their whole concept of superiority was rooted in spiritual superiority.

 What white people got right, first and foremost, according to these people, was religion.
+Right?

 I mean, when they went out and they tried to spread the benefits of whiteness to all the savage people, they started with missionaries.
+They considered Christianity to be the base coat of whiteness.

 But because we've defined this in our mind as a racial rather than religious concept, we've allowed Christianity to duck a lot of the responsibility and disguise a lot of the retained privilege.